 The editor welcomes suggestions and may be reached at email@example.com.

-Although these scholarly reviews of digital history projects follow the long tradition of reviewing books in the JAH—as well as the more recent practice of reviewing museum exhibitions, films, and textbooks—digital history reviews have some particular features.
+Although these scholarly reviews of digital history projects follow the long tradition of reviewing books in the JAH—as well as the more recent practice of reviewing museum exhibitions, films, and textbooks—digital history reviews have some unique features.
 The guidelines below provide specific suggestions for dealing with this medium.
 Please feel free to write to me with any questions you might have, as well as suggested revisions and clarifications in the guidelines.

-- Journal/Webzine: an online publication.
+- Journal/Blog/Publication: any type of online publication.

-Most projects to be reviewed will probably fall into one of the first three categories.
+Many projects to be reviewed will probably fall into one of the first three categories.
 The reviewing criteria will vary depending on the category into which the site falls.
 Thus, for example, an archival site should be evaluated based on the quality of the materials presented; the care with which they have been prepared and perhaps edited and introduced; the ease of navigation; and its usefulness to teachers, students, and scholars.
 How comprehensive is the archive?
 Are there biases in what has been included or excluded?
 Does the archive, in effect, offer a point of view or interpretation?
 As with other types of reviews, you are providing guidance to readers on the usefulness of the site in their teaching or scholarship.
 At the same time, you are participating in a community of critical discourse and you are trying to improve the level of work in the field.
 As you would do in a scholarly book review, then, you are speaking both to potential readers and to producers of similar work.

 Classroom-oriented projects would be judged by the quality of the scholarship underlying them, but naturally you would also want to evaluate the originality and usefulness of the pedagogical approach.
 Will this project be useful to teachers and students?
 At what level?

 Reviews of digital history projects must necessarily address questions of navigation and presentation.
-To some extent, this is the same as a book reviewer commenting on whether a book is well written or clearly organized.
+To some extent, this process is the same as a book reviewer commenting on whether a book is well written or clearly organized.
 To be sure, the conventions of book publication are well enough established that book reviewers rarely comment on matters of navigation or design—although they do occasionally note a poorly prepared index or a work with excessive typographical errors.
-But in the digital world, which is an emerging medium that is visual (and often multimedia), issues of design and "interface" are necessarily more important.
+But in the digital world, which is an emerging medium that is visual (and often multimodal), issues of design and "interface" are necessarily more important.
 In this sense, digital history reviews share a great deal with film and exhibit reviews.
 In general, reviewers should consider what, if anything, the electronic medium adds to the historical work being presented.
 Does the digital format allow the creators of the project to do something different or better than what has been done in pre-digital formats (for example, books, films, museum exhibitions)?
 Have the creators of the project made effective use of the medium?
 How easy is it to find specific materials and to find your way around the project?

 One final way that digital history projects differ from books, exhibits, and films is that they are often works in progress.
-Thus, we ask that the headnote for the review indicate when you examined the project (this could be a range of dates) just as you would indicate in reviewing a performance of a play.
+Thus, we ask that the headnote for the review indicate when you examined the project (this piece of the headnote could be a range of dates) just as you would indicate in reviewing a performance of a play.
 Where the project plans some significant further changes, you should say that in the review.
 If you think that it would make more sense to wait for further changes before reviewing the project, then please let us know and we will put the review off to a later date.
 If you feel that you need additional information about a project in order to complete a review, we would be happy to contact the author or creator on your behalf.

 Because of our scholarly and pedagogical focus, our first priority in selecting reviewers is to find people whose scholarship and teaching parallels the subject areas of the project.
 We do not favor people who have some "technical" skill any more than we would expect book reviewers to know how books are typeset and printed.
 But we do have a preference—where possible—for reviewers who are familiar with what has been done in the digital world, since that will give them a comparative context for their evaluation.
-Still, we recognize that such familiarity is still only gradually emerging among professional historians, and some reviewers will be relatively new to such work.
+Nevertheless, we recognize that such familiarity is still only gradually emerging among professional historians, and some reviewers will be relatively new to such work.

-Panoramic Maps, 1847–1929, http://memory.loc.gov/ammem/pmhtml/panhome.html.
-Created and maintained by the Geography and Map Division, Library of Congress, Washington, D.C.
+Panoramic Maps, 1847–1929. http://memory.loc.gov/ammem/pmhtml/panhome.html.
+Created and maintained by the Geography and Map Division, Library of Congress, Washington, DC, https://www.loc.gov/collection/panoramic-maps/about- this-collection/.
 Reviewed Dec.
 25, 2000–Jan.
 2, 2001.

 Editor, Digital History Reviews, Journal of American History

-Professor and Department Chair, History and American Studies
+Professor of History and American Studies

 University of Mary Washington